Cloud Collaboration for Architects: Best Practices for Small Firms

 Real-World Example

 Elemental Architects, a small Florida-based firm, turned to cloud collaboration tools to manage projects and align remote team members.
-With 50% of their team working remotely, they needed tools that would keep projects moving smoothly.
+With 50% of their team working remotely, they needed tools that keep projects moving smoothly.

 Slack helped with communication, giving the team dedicated channels for each project.
 This made it easy to share updates and stay organized, regardless of location.